Delaware Kratom Update: HB 332 Now in Senate Health Committee — Act Before 10 AM Tomorrow

 Delaware has an opportunity to get this right.
 States that have chosen regulation over prohibition have consistently produced better outcomes for consumers and public health alike.
 HS 1 for HB 332 is not the finish line — it is the starting point for a regulated, responsible kratom marketplace in Delaware.

-The vote is tomorrow.
+Letters of support close at 10:00 AM tomorrow.
 Every email sent today matters.